hadrizia/coding/README.md

-# HackerRank - Challenges
+# HackerRank & Cracking The Coding Interview Challenges

-My code solutions for [HackerRank](https://www.hackerrank.com/hadrizia) problems using Python 2.7.
+My code solutions for [HackerRank](https://www.hackerrank.com/hadrizia) and Cracking The Coding Interview problems using Python 2.7.